vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/practices.rst

 All warnings shall be turned into errors similar to the unit test build.
 If that is not possible with the given target compiler, the change must be rejected by the pre-commit verifier if warnings are found in the build log.

-Target compiler flags are project specific and finalized in the **Software Architecture**.

 Third Party Code
 ++++++++++++++++